How Much to Demolish a House?

 Selective Demolition

 Selective destruction involves removing certain parts of the building but not the whole building.
-Some old buildings may need to have certain parts of it demolished.
+Some old buildings may need to have certain parts of them demolished.

 If you live in a listed building, there may be some restrictions on which parts of the house can be demolished, so a selective demolition would be the best option in this case.